algernon-A/LineTool-CS2/Properties/LongDescription.md

 ## Limitations

 Sub-objects aren't yet supported, so if you use this to place buildings they won't have any of their sub-components (such as props, embedded networks, or sub-buildings).
-The full version of this mod rectifies this.

 Some specialized buildings can cause issues/and crashes, such as carparks.

 Vehicles *can* be placed, but will get confused and likely do strange things, which does have its amusement value at least.
-The full version will allow you to place vehicles as 'props' (so they just sit there and look pretty, and not e.g. rise up nose-first into the sky in various geometric patterns).

 ## Translations